ethereum/consensus-specs/specs/networking/p2p-interface.md

 The libp2p QUIC transport inherently relies on TLS 1.3 per requirement in section 7 of the [QUIC protocol specification](https://tools.ietf.org/html/draft-ietf-quic-transport-22#section-7) and the accompanying [QUIC-TLS document](https://tools.ietf.org/html/draft-ietf-quic-tls-22).

-The usage of one handshake procedure or the other shall be transparent to the Eth 2.0 application layer, once the libp2p Host/Node object has been configured appropriately.
+The usage of one handshake procedure or the other shall be transparent to the Eth2 application layer, once the libp2p Host/Node object has been configured appropriately.

 ### What are the advantages of using TCP/QUIC/Websockets?